To cite your sources, you'll need to gather these pieces of information:

 Ma Lei, Hsieh, et al. "Four Pedagogical Approaches in Helping Students Learn Information Literacy Skills."
 Journal of Academic Librarianship 40.3/4 (2014): 234-246.
 Academic Search Complete.
 Web.
 29 Jan.
 2015.

 What is a citation style?
 Basically, it's a set of rules about how to organize and punctuate these pieces of information when citing a source, agreed upon by a professional organization (e.g. MLA style was created by the Modern Language Association; APA style by the American Psychological Association).
 Different styles, different professional organizations.
-Click here for a guide to the most frequently used citation styles...and--when you get really comfortable with when and what to cite--to some online tools to help create and manage your citations.
+Your professor will tell you which citation style they want you to use.